10 Things to Do in Tibet that You Can’t Travel Without

 Tibet is way too big!

-Covering 1, 22 million square km, Tibet abounds with enigmatic places, exotic culture for exploration.
+Covering 1, 22 million square km, Tibet abounds with enigmatic places and exotic cultures for exploration.
 From holy Buddhist temples, pious Tibetan monks, and awestruck Mt.
 Everest, to grand festivities, and superbly-made frescoes...you name it.

 Faced with varied itineraries and loads of choices, you may be at a loss to decide where to go and how to plan your Tibet tour.